LIC Narasimhan

-LIC Narashingan was an Indian character actor who appeared in Tamil-language films.
+LIC Narasimhan was an Indian character actor who appeared in Tamil-language films.

 Career

 He has appeared in over 300 films and was also seen on the small screen and in ads.

-He was working for LIC as an officer, quit his job to take up a career in Kollywood, hence was called as LIC Narasimhan.
+He was working for LIC as an officer, quit his job to take up a career in Tamil cinema, hence was called as LIC Narasimhan.
 He had acted in many films in the role of doctor, police officer and Judge.

 He was seen as Rajinikanth's brother in the hit film Aarilirunthu Arubathu Varai.
 His comical pronunciation of 'Ninnu Kori Varnam' and 'Paal Irukke Palam Irukkee' to ace comedian Goundamani in the film Themmangu Paattukaaran was very popular among the audience.